Accounting For Intercompany Transactions and Recharges

 As a result, the sale has to be removed from the pools when the parent company prepares its consolidated financial statements, so it does not appear.

-Because of globalisation, industry consolidation, and multinational value chains becoming increasingly complex, more companies are running into costly intercompany accounting issues.
+Because of globalization, industry consolidation, and multinational value chains becoming increasingly complex, more companies are running into costly intercompany accounting issues.

 The lack of proper and sufficient intercompany accounting practices are part of the problem.
 The biggest challenges, according to Deloitte research, are:

 - Disparate software systems in different legal entities

 - transfer-pricing compliance